Skip to main content (Press Enter).

 The History of Nike Site Summit

-Nike Site Summit is a former U.S. Army Nike Hercules missile installation that sits atop Mount Gordon Lyon in the Chugach Mountains, on the eastern edge of Joint Base Elmendorf-Richardson (JBER), adjacent to Chugach State Park.
-Sitting at 3,900 feet above sea level, the Integrated Fire Control Area (IFC) - or Battery Control area - overlooks Anchorage, Eagle River, and JBER.
-It was one of 145 Nike Hercules sites, and part of an extensive defense network, that protected the U.S. during the Cold War.
+Nike Site Summit is a former U.S. Army Nike Hercules missile installation that sits atop Mount Gordon Lyon in the Chugach mountains on the eastern edge of Joint Base Elmendorf-Richardson adjacent to Chugach State Park.
+Sitting at 3,900 feet above sea level, the Integrated Fire Control Area or Battery Control Area overlooks Anchorage, Eagle River, and JBER.
+It was one of 145 Nike Hercules sites, and part of an extensive defense network that protected the U.S. during the Cold War.
 Of these 145 sites, 110 were upgraded Nike Ajax missile sites, while 35, including those in Alaska, were completely new sites.
 Eight Nike sites were constructed in Alaska; five around Fairbanks and three around Anchorage.
 Nike Site Summit is the most intact site of its kind in the nation and was listed in the National Register of Historic Places in 1996 as a nationally significant site.

-Site Summit was constructed by the Patti-MacDonald Company, M-B Contracting Company, and Connelly Construction Company.
-Construction began in May 1957 and was completed in September 1958, with the work being completed over two construction seasons (May-September).
-Construction involved blasting 60 vertical feet off of Mount Gordon Lyon to provide a level space for the IFC area and leveling a ridge for the Missile Launch and Storage area.
-Additionally, a road of approximately 1.5 miles in length was cut to connect the two areas.
+Site Summit was constructed by the Patti-MacDonald Company, M-B Contracting Company, and Connelly Construction Company, beginning in May 1957 and completed in September 1958, with the work being completed over two construction seasons (May-September).
+Construction involved blasting 60 vertical feet off of Mount Gordon Lyon to provide a level space for the IFC area and leveling a ridge for the missile launch and storage area.
+A road of approximately 1.5 miles was cut to connect the two areas.

 Site Summit was kept operational from 1959 to 1979 by the soldiers of the 4th Missile Battalion, 43rd Artillery (re-designated the 1st Battalion, 43rd Air Defense Artillery in 1972).
 Typically, 125 soldiers were needed to operate a Nike site.
 Housing at the Battery Control building could accommodate fifty men.
 Although not all personnel were required to live on the premises, the site was staffed 24 hours a day, seven days a week.